 There is no recent data on the number of private plans that include abortion coverage.
-Only four states (California, New York, Oregon, and Washington) require all state-regulated private health plans, including Marketplace plans, to include coverage for abortion.15 California and Washington require all plans including individual and employer plans to treat abortion coverage and maternity coverage neutrally.
-As all plans are required to include maternity coverage, all plans must also include abortion coverage.16,17
+Only four states (California, New York, Oregon, and Washington) require all state-regulated private health plans, including Marketplace plans, to include coverage for abortion.16 Maine enacted a law that requires all private health insurance plans renewed on or after January 1, 2020 that cover maternity care to cover abortion services.17 California and Washington require all plans including individual and employer plans to treat abortion coverage and maternity coverage neutrally.
+As all plans are required to include maternity coverage, all plans must also include abortion coverage.18,19

 ACA Marketplace Plans